vitiral/python-semanticversion/ARCH_EDGES.md

 ```

 Once the groups are determined, it is possible they can be merged later.
 I
-don't know, I have to go to sleep...
+don't know, I have to go to sleep, but I think if I create a secondary group
+I have to recurse into it... or something.
+It's hard to completely tell
+honestly, I have to say I really appreciate only allowing a single pkg version
+in your dependency tree, and requiring developers to _just figure that out_.

 # OLD